leomrtns/leomrtns.github.io/_drafts/shallowthinking.md

 BTW the tacit answer was "assembly DBG", as [commented later](https://lh3.github.io/2017/11/15/on-assembly-de-bruijn-graphs).
 Maybe this is due to a lack of formal training in Computer Science, where they cannot take apart a data structure (abstract concept) from its implementation?
+BTW I also realised that what I call Computer Science some people call Mathematics since maybe nowadays CS is more focused on programming languages, software, etc. which I am used to call "software engineering".

 One way of stoping the spread of wrong terms is to publications.
 Articles are a way of correcting the record, when for instance one relies upon another articles abusing the terms at the same time as it uses a proper terminology.
 However it